xKony/debank-scraper/README.md

 Built using `nodriver` for robust browser automation, this tool is engineered to evade detection through fingerprint randomization, User-Agent rotation, and integrated NordVPN IP switching.
 It processes a list of wallet addresses and generates comprehensive reports in both CSV and XLSX _(MS Excel)_ formats, organizing data by Total Balance, Chains and Projects.

+*Partially **vibe-coded**, built for broke people like me that need to check balances for multiple addresses but don't have money to use Debank API.*

 ## ✨ Key Features

 - **Asynchronous Concurrency:** Uses `asyncio` with Semaphores to process multiple addresses simultaneously without overloading system resources.